ankur512512/backbase-terraform/README.md

    You will see the id_rsa and id_rsa.pub file copied into the working directory.

-4. Modify the main.tf file to provide AWS credentials.
+4. Modify the providers.tf file to provide AWS credentials.
 Replace my-access-key and my-secret-key with your own AWS account's access key and secret key and save it.

     provider "aws" {
       profile    = "default"
       region     = "us-east-1"
       access_key = "my-access-key"